Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Photon-resolved Floquet theory: Derivations

 The calculation of $\mathcal U_\chi (t)$ can be thus performed by analytically or numerically solving the time-dependent Schr\"{o}dinger equation with $\mathcal H_\chi(t)$ for all $\chi \in \left[ 0 , 2\pi \right) $.
 The final step in the transition is done by evaluating

 and replacing

 in Eq.~\eqref{eq:result:expectionValue}.
-This replacement is well justified as the matrix elements of the terms $\hat a^{^\dagger n } \hat a^{m } $ depend only weakly on the order of the operators for large photon numbers.
+This replacement is well justified as the matrix elements of the terms such as $\hat a^{^\dagger n } \hat a^{m } $ depend only weakly on the photon number for large $n_1,n_2$.
 The expectation value of $\hat P_n$ in the PRFT thus reads as

 where the expectation value is taken in the matter initial state.